carlosonunez/blog.carlosnunez.me/content/post/this-is-how-i-email.md

 Finally, if you don’t want to worry about any of this stuff and don’t ever see yourself having to use Outlook or Mail.app ever again, try [Google’s
 Inbox](http://inbox.google.com "") and tell me that all of this is useless in the comments!

-Without further ado, this is how I email:
+Without further ado, this is how I email:<!--more-->

 * **I use folders to categorize my mail.** I used to abuse folder structures by having folders for particular events, purchases, conversations, etc, but I’ve found that it hasn’t provided me with a lot of value and was really difficult to re-assemble after email migrations, so I now keep a minimal top-level directory structure instead.
 The folders that I use most often are:
 * **Services/{Added, Removed}**: For keeping track of new and deleted accounts I make (and I make a lot)